How Do You Sleep? (John Lennon song): Aftermath

 A few months after Imagine was released, Lennon said the song "was an answer to Ram" but added:

 There's really no feud between me and Paul.
 It's all good, clean fun.
 No doubt there will be an answer to 'Sleep' on his next album, but I don't feel that way about him at all.
 It works as a complete song with no relation to Paul.
 It works as a piece of music.
 I started writing it in 1969, and the line 'So Sergeant Pepper Took You By Surprise' was written about two years before anything happened.
 There was always a musical difference between me and Paul – it didn't just happen last year.
 But we've always had a lot in common, and we still do.
 The thing that made The Beatles what they were was the fact that I could do my rock 'n' roll and Paul could do the pretty stuff ...
 But hardly a week goes by when I don't see and/or hear from one of them.

+While saying at the time that "How Do You Sleep?" was "silly ...
+[He] says the only thing I did was 'Yesterday', and he knows that's wrong", McCartney admitted to liking Imagine.
+He remembered in his 2025 book on Wings that after hearing "How Do You Sleep?", he almost wrote a song called "Quite Well, Thank You".
+He discarded it since he disliked the idea of writing an answer song.
+Following their writing songs against each other throughout the year and Lennon's Rolling Stone interview, McCartney wrote "Dear Friend" as a way to reconcile with Lennon.
+He explained in a 1994 interview: